 Regulation E, or Reg E for short, governs electronic payments and transfers, such as those from debit cards, ATMs, and direct deposits.
 It provides rules that banks must follow to protect consumers when issues arise with these types of transactions.

 One of the protections Reg E offers is called "provisional credit."
-Let's break down what this means in a straightforward way:
+Let's break down what this means:

 What is Provisional Credit?